-On a scale of 1 (Lowest) to 10 (Highest) 76% overall, 82% of priority-school participants, and 70% of not-previously-engaged youth) either increased their scores or maintained a very high initial score (8 or higher, thereby benefiting from a positive reinforcement of their strong Civic Self-Efficacy/Innovation) 16 Qualitative Analysis There were three significant key impact factors (mentioned more than 3 times out of 20) for the impact made on increasing Civic Self-Efficacy and Innovation through the ACI intervention: Participants felt better equipped to tackle community challenges (8 comments out of 20)
+16 BEFORE ACI/Youth Ottawa Experience AFTER ACI/Youth Ottawa Experience Self Efficacy/Innovation: not previously engaged students n.
+52 BEFORE ACI/Youth Ottawa Experience AFTER ACI/Youth Ottawa Experience On a scale of 1 (Lowest) to 10 (Highest) Qualitative Analysis There were three significant key impact factors (mentioned more than 3 times out of 20) for the impact made on increasing Civic Self-Efficacy and Innovation through the ACI intervention: Participants felt better equipped to tackle community challenges (8 comments out of 20)

-E.g. "At first I never knew how to make a change in the community, but after the [ACI] it showed me exactly how to start and how to make an impact," Increased confidence as a result of having already accomplished something (5 comments out of 20)
+"At first I never knew how to make a change in the community, but after the [ACI] it showed me exactly how to start and how to make an impact," Increased confidence as a result of having already accomplished something (5 comments out of 20)

-E.g. "I am much more confident as I have solved problems by myself and in teams and was satisfied with the outcome."
+"I am much more confident as I have solved problems by myself and in teams and was satisfied with the outcome."
 Participants realized that making a positive impact wasn't as hard as they originally thought (3 comments out of 20)

-E.g. "We did our small part to help the community, and now I see how simple that can be."
+"We did our small part to help the community, and now I see how simple that can be."

-Impact on Civic Knowledge/ Diverse Academic Skills:

-By asking the question, "how much did you know about civic tactics/tools and how to use them" (e.g. surveys, coalition meetings, petitions, protests, town halls, public service announcements, etc.)?", we addressed two separate evaluative measures.
+Impact on Civic Knowledge/ Diverse Academic Skills: By asking the question, "how much did you know about civic tactics/tools and how to use them" (e.g. surveys, coalition meetings, petitions, protests, town halls, public service announcements, etc.)?", we addressed two separate evaluative measures.
 First, how much new Civic Knowledge did participants encounter throughout the ACI intervention?
 Second, and to the extent that civic skills and tactics like surveys, coalition meetings, etc... require diverse skill sets, how much academic diversity did participants draw upon in the course of creating their action plans?
+Quantitative Analysis Across all respondents and all key data splits (participants at priority schools and participants who were not previously engaged in their communities (e.g. those who registered a 5 or lower on the "before" guestion), the ACI generated significant statistical improvements:

+BEFORE ACI/Youth Ottawa Experience AFTER ACI/Youth Ottawa Experience

-Quantitative Analysis Across all respondents and all key data splits (participants at priority schools and participants who registered a 5 or lower on the "before" question regarding Civic Knowledge/Diverse Academic Skills, the ACI generated significant statistical improvements across the board: Civic Knowledge/Academic Diversity: All respondents (n.106) BEFORE ACI/Youth Ottawa Experience AFTER ACI/Youth Ottawa Experience 40 20 10 1 2 3 4 5 6 7 8 9 10 On a scale of 1 (Lowest) to 10 (Highest) how much do you know about civic tactics/tools?
-87% of participants overall, 90% of priority-school participants, and 83% of not-previously-engaged youth) either increased their scores or maintained a very high initial score (8 or higher, thereby benefiting from a positive reinforcement of their strong Civic Knowledge/Academically Diverse practices).
-Qualitative Analysis According to the qualitative data provided by participants, the single greatest impact factor for increasing civic knowledge was simply being exposed to the concepts and allowed to practice with them throughout the course of creating an action plan (20 comments out of 26)
+On a scale of 1 (Lowest) to 10 (Highest) how much do you know about civic tactics/tools?
+Civic Knowledge/Academic Diversity: Not previously engaged students n.52 BEFORE ACI/Youth Ottawa Experience AFTER ACI/Youth Ottawa Experience

+On a scale of 1 (Lowest) to 10 (Highest) how much do you know about civic tactics/tools?
+Qualitative Analysis According to the gualitative data provided by participants, the single greatest impact factor for increasing civic knowledge was simply being exposed to the concepts and allowed to practice with them throughout the course of creating an action plan (20 comments out of 26)